 Average Undergrad GPA

-These communities are also ripe with traditions and values that are sources of pride for our students: crabs and dirt bikes in the summer, Baltimore club music blaring from open windows, and the ability to get anywhere in a city with inequitable public transportation by catching a hack.
-It’s the responsibility of our teachers to begin building strong relationships with our students and to make an effort to connect and learn about the history of these neighborhoods.
+The communities we teach in are also ripe with traditions and values that are sources of pride for our students: crabs and dirt bikes in the summer, the Baltimore club music scene, and the ability to get anywhere in a city with inequitable public transportation by catching a hack.
+It’s the responsibility of our teachers to begin building strong relationships with students and to make an effort to connect and learn about the history of these neighborhoods.
 This way, teachers can better serve students in the classroom.

 You might choose to live downtown in one of the waterfront districts where you’ll have easy access to a thriving network of restaurants, pubs and social events.
 On the east side, you can join communities of immigrants, both recent and centuries old, for authentic cuisine and an immense sense of Baltimore pride.
 To the west, neighborhoods that buffer our stadium complex are having a resurgence, growing in social, economic and racial diversity.
-In mid-town, you’ll find huge historic homes, museums, theaters and the seat of the city’s thriving LGBTQ community.
-Further north, you’ll run into neighborhoods full of punk rockers, the arts and music district, Baltimore’s famous “Hons,” one of America’s first public parks, a mall, the Maryland Zoo and our partner campus, Johns Hopkins University.
+In mid-town, you’ll find huge historic homes, museums, theaters and the seat of the city’s LGBTQ community.
+Further north, you’ll run into neighborhoods full of punk rockers, the arts, and music district, Baltimore’s famous “Hons,” one of America’s first public parks and the Maryland Zoo.

-This city is also a relatively inexpensive place to live.
-There are plenty of dives where you can buy a drink for under $5 and your rent will leave plenty of cash left in your wallet.
-Baltimore is just a few hours from popular east coast beaches, a short train or bus ride away from New York, Philadelphia and Washington, and did we mention crab cakes?
+In Baltimore there are plenty of inexpensive and authentic places to eat and your rent will leave enough of cash in your wallet to visit them all.
+Baltimore is also just a few hours from popular east coast beaches, and a short train or bus ride away from New York, Philadelphia and Washington.
+Traveling within the city is easy too.
+By car you can get pretty much anywhere in 30 minutes or less.

 Urban Teachers Baltimore has become an integral source of highly effective teaching talent for the city’s public and charter schools.
 We are proud partners with Baltimore City Public Schools and many public charter schools.

-Urban Teachers’ retention rate in city schools is 40 percent higher than the city average – our teachers are highly effective, career teachers who deeply care about their students and the Baltimore City community.
+Urban Teachers’ retention rate in city schools is more than 20 percentage points higher than the city average – our teachers are highly effective, career teachers who deeply care about their students and the Baltimore City community.